postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/api-versions.md

 > If your API is connected to a Git repository, publishing a version syncs the selected elements (definition and collections) to your workspace in the Postman cloud.
 > You can only add APIs to the network from team or public workspaces.

+To publish an API version, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. If you connected your API to a Git repository, make sure the branch you want to publish is the active branch.
 Select the branch menu from the Postman footer, then select the branch you want to make active.